ericdgreene/Epic-Quest/README.md

 # MMOQuest

-MMOQuest is a HTML5/Javascript multiplayer online RPG
+Epic Quest is a multiplayer RPG written in HTML5 & Javascript.